conorbmurphy/galvanizereference/README.md

 [Virtualenv](https://virtualenv.pypa.io/en/stable/) is a tool to accomplish similar outcomes.

 [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is a tool for zsh config and command line themes.

+Vagrant is also a tool for virtual environments.
+Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) first with the gist [coe here](https://gist.github.com/learncodeacademy/5f84705f2229f14d758d).
+You can follow this [tutorial](https://www.youtube.com/watch?v=PmOMc4zfCSw).

+Docker provides a container for a given application.
+A container is different from a vitual machine in that a container virtualizes the operating system as well so that different containers cannot see one another.

 ---